bbauska/meta-react-basics/README.md

 }
 ```

-Notice that <MyButton /> starts with a capital letter.
+Notice that &lt;MyButton /&gt; starts with a capital letter.
 That's how you
 know it's a React component.
 React component names must always start
 with a capital letter, while HTML tags must be lowercase.